codiume/orbit/packages/astro-purgecss/README.md

 ### Caveats

 - Some options are not allowed to be passed in your `astro.config.mjs` config file, to not interfere with the internals of this integration.

-- If you are using [inline styles](https://docs.astro.build/en/guides/styling/#scoped-styles), this plugin won't be able to purge those css rules, due to astro's way of handling scoped css rules.

 - If you are using Astro view transitions, use the following options so that purgecss keeps the corresponding animations: